Lori is a budget-conscious crafter who enjoys coming up with creative uses for everyday objects.

-You're running out the door and notice you have a button that is about to fall off.
-No time to sew it?
-Just run some hot glue over the threads and go.
+Running out the door and notice you have a button that is about to fall off?
+If there's no time to sew it, just run some hot glue over the threads and go.
 Your button will stay in place, and when you have time to sew it, the glue will just pop off the plastic.
 Unlike clear nail polish, the hot glue won't damage the button.

 3. Emboss Cards

 Glue guns are perfect for embossing just about anything.
 In other words, they can be used to add a decorative raised ridge to almost any surface.
 Once you are happy with how it looks, just apply nail polish over it for a high-gloss lacquer.
 Glue sticks come in a variety of fun colors, and you can also order cylinders that include glitter.

 If you want to use hot glue to create three-dimensional lettering or a raised design to add to a card, just apply the glue directly to a hard, flat, nonporous surface.
 Let it dry completely, and then peel it off slowly.
 You can then attach your design to a card with a little bit of glue.
 This way, you can trim it to perfection.